Skip to main content

 About

-My research group focusses on the long-term vision of advancing personalised pain treatment by exploring the brain’s response to pain and related psychological factors.
+My research focusses on the long-term vision of advancing personalised pain treatment by exploring the brain’s response to pain and related psychological factors.

 I welcome enquiries from potential PhD candidates.